 The completed bowtie antenna was hoisted and analyzed with an AIM-4170C.
 Figure-9 shows the measured SWR curve after the antenna was tuned.
 Notice the measured SWR curve is lower than the model predicted SWR curve and is relatively flat across the 40 meter band.

-40 meter bowtie antenna efficiency estimate: We can use the AIM-4170C impedance readings and the free online transmission line loss calculator (TLLC) provided by VK1OD to estimate the efficiency of the completed bowtie antenna.
-The parameters for dry Wireman 554 balanced line were used in the calculations.
-Figure-10 is a table showing antenna efficiency estimates at different frequencies across the 40 meter band.
+The AIM-4170C SWR readings and the online transmission line loss calculator were used to calculate the efficiency of the completed bowtie antenna.
+Figure-10 shows calculated antenna efficiency at three frequencies across the 40 meter band.

-Based on the estimates, the completed bowtie appears to be reasonably efficient for a 40 meter antenna at a height of 25’ (~.28 wavelength).
-Most autotuners should have no problem matching the 40 meter band impedances presented by the antenna.
+The completed bowtie is reasonably efficient for a 40 meter wire antenna at a height of 25’ (~.28 wavelength).
+Most autotuners should have no problem matching the 40 meter band impedance presented by the antenna.

 Phase IV – Operational Test

-Operational test configuration: The operational test configuration for the bowtie antenna consisted of a IC-706 MKIIG transceiver and a Palstar AT-500 manual antenna tuner.
-The Wireman 554 balanced line TL is connected to an LDG RBA-4 4:1 balun.
-The RBA-4 is connected directly to the AT-500 using a double-ended PL-259 connector.
-The AT-500 is connected to the IC-706MKIIG with a short coax jumper cable.
+The operational test configuration for the bowtie antenna consisted of a IC-706 MKIIG transceiver and a Palstar AT-500 manual antenna tuner.
+The Wireman 554 balanced line TL was connected to an LDG RBA-4 4:1 balun.
+The RBA-4 was connected directly to the AT-500 using a double-ended PL-259 connector.
+The AT-500 was connected to the IC-706MKIIG with an 18″ RG-8X coax jumper cable.
 Figure-11 shows the operational test configuration.

 I’m a member of the Navy Amateur Radio Club (K4NAR.org) that operates a 40 meter net on 7.245 MHz (0800-1000) daily.
 I was able to check in with the duty net control located in Georgia with a 59 signal report.
 The net routinely has check-ins from all over the eastern half of the United States.
 I was able to clearly hear check-ins from New York to Florida and as far west as Ohio.
 Check-ins from North Carolina were also clearly heard.
 I checked in with the daily Communications Ontario Net (Chatham, Ontario, Canada) on 7.153 MHz with a 59 signal report.
 I was able to hear numerous net check-ins from all over the Eastern half of the country on ECARS (7.255), MIDCARS (7.258), and SOUTH CARS (7.251).

-CONCLUSION: The bowtie antenna performs well as a local/regional antenna capable of covering the Eastern half of the United States and lower Canada.
+The bowtie antenna performs well as a local/regional antenna.
+In my case, it covered the Eastern half of the United States and lower Canada.
 The bowtie antenna would make a good Field Day antenna that could easily be suspended between trees or a couple of portable masts.
-To me, the most attractive features of the antenna are the good distance coverage it provides at a low height and the flat SWR curve.
-Flat SWR curves are nice when using a manual antenna tuner.
-All you have to do is tune once and use the same settings for the entire band.
+As a bonus, the antenna will perform acceptably on the 20, 15, 12, and 6 meter bands using an antenna tuner.